 Chocolate chip cookies.
 Mmmmm.
-Just saying the words makes us want to have one.
-And, for sure, don’t put one in front of us because we’ll get weak in the knees and give in.
-It makes us ask, "Why can't I resist food temptations?"
+Just saying the words makes me want to have one.
+And don’t put one in front of me because I'll certainly give in.
+It makes me ask, "Why can't I resist food temptations?"

-Resisting food temptations is hard and we can find all kinds of excuses to go ahead and eat what we know in our heart we shouldn’t.
-The truth is we’re at the mercy of how nature built us and that’s was for an environment that we don’t live in anymore.
+Resisting food temptations is hard, and we can find all kinds of excuses to go ahead and eat what we know we shouldn’t.
+The truth is we’re at the mercy of how nature built us, and that’s for an environment we don’t live in anymore.

-For sure you can be sidetracked on a whole-food, plant-based diet.
+Even if you're eating a plant-based diet, you can be sidetracked.
 While you want to eat well and stay on track, there are many choices, distractions, temptations, and conflicting views that can potentially throw you into a tizzy.

 It starts to feel like you’re playing a defensive game – avoid this, watch out for that.
 And, unfortunately, it can lead to frustration, false starts, and down-right giving up.